UPDATE: Suspect Arrested After 94-Year-Old Asian Woman Stabbed In San Francisco's Tenderloin Neighborhood

-SAN FRANCISCO (CBS SF) — A suspect was arrested after an elderly woman was stabbed in San Francisco’s Tenderloin neighborhood Wednesday police said.
+SAN FRANCISCO (CBS SF) — A suspect who was out on bail or release from a previous case was arrested after an elderly woman was stabbed in San Francisco’s Tenderloin neighborhood Wednesday police said.

 Officers rendered aid to the woman and medics arrived to take her to a local hospital where she is expected to survive.

-Note: UPDATE: ‘Why Would Something Like This Happen To Me?’
-94-Year-Old Anh ‘Peng’ Taylor Recovering After Shocking SF Stabbing Attack